David-Mem/SC2002-Assignment/TESTING_GUIDE.md

 **Description**: Verify student can see applications even when visibility is off

 **Pre-conditions**:
-- Student applied for internship
+- Student applied for internship (from TC013)
-- Company rep turns visibility OFF

 **Steps**:
-1. As company rep: Toggle visibility OFF for internship
+1. Login as company rep who created the internship
+2. Select "7.
+Toggle Internship Visibility"
+3. Enter internship ID
+4. Confirm visibility toggled to OFF
+5. Logout
+6. Login as student
-2. As student: Select "3.
+7. Select "3.
 View My Applications"

 **Expected Result**:
 - Application still visible to student
 - All details accessible
+- Can still see internship title and company

 ---